 Possible Side Effects of Gemcitabine

 Like all other chemotherapy drugs, gemcitabine presents with a variety of side effects that vary depending on the patient, the stage of the disease, dosing and many other factors.
-Common side effects associated with gemcitabine include nausea, fatigue, no appetite, mouth sores, skin rashes, muscle aches and hair loss.
+Common side effects associated with gemcitabine include fever, nausea, fatigue, loss of appetite, lowering of blood counts and skin rashes.
 Other side effects may be more serious and should be brought up to the patient’s oncologist or healthcare team immediately.

 A mesothelioma doctor will perform blood tests throughout the treatment process to monitor platelet counts, along with white and red blood cell counts.
 This is because gemcitabine, like many cancer drugs, will impact bone marrow cell production.
 If the body has too few white blood cells, it makes it easier for infections to develop.
 Platelets help the blood clot, and when counts are too low it may result in increased bleeding or bruising.
 Mesothelioma patients are encouraged to avoid over-the-counter medications like ibuprofen or aspirin because they can unintentionally increase their risk of bleeding.